psadmin-io/psadmin-wiki/README.md

     <script src="https://gist.github.com/iversond/0c096258ffe2d624d1c64b8aaffad846.js"> </script>

-### Add your article to the sidebar

-Once your article is done, you need to add it to the sidebar.
-Under `_data\` are YAML files that drive the sidebar content.
-Open the YAML for the section you addded your article to and append an entry:

-    Sample psft_customizations.yaml: "/posts/pca/sample_yaml/"

 ### Create a git commit

 Once your article is done and added to the sidebar, create a Git commit for your chagnes.